 };

-The mjml template is included as a js file at the top, then we use the render function to render the email.
-The render function takes whatever properties you defined over there for substitutions.
+function takes whatever properties you defined over there for substitutions.
 This then transforms the mjml syntax to html.

-The provider is defined in the email function.
+function.
 This is where we abstract the call to email.